bingeli1212/nitrile-preview/doc/DOC-diagram.md

-# The unit length and grid lines
+# Unit length and grid lines

 In Diagram, each figure is always expresses using the grid unit length.
 A unit unit length is considered as a distance between two adjacent grid lines on a